Resolve-Computing-Services/sisense-hackathon/README.md

 $ pnpm run dev # or yarn run dev, npm run dev, bun run dev, etc.
 ```

+## Documentation

+It is required to include a detailed documentation of the project, particularly to show which, where and how Sisense Compose SDK is used within the built application.
+You can locate and download the document [here](/docs/documentation.pdf).
+It contains descriptions, screenshots and hyperlinks pointing out the process of how the app was developed.

 ## Learn More

 - [Sisense Compose SDK Official Documentation](https://sisense.dev/guides/sdk/)